 - Brand promise

-Step 4: Envision a Great Year & Set Your Goals
+Step 4: Envision a Great Year and Set Your Goals

 Consider how the business will be different a year from now, how life at work may change, and how you will celebrate your success.